-Our report presents key findings and insights from over 50 province-wide discussions with nearly 500 people from a wide range of groups representing the fabric of Alberta: farmers, oil and gas workers, policymakers, youth, environmental activists, business leaders, faith leaders, New Canadians and many more.
+Our first report (2018) presents key findings and insights from over 50 province-wide discussions with nearly 500 people from a wide range of groups representing the fabric of Alberta, and provides a core narrative for talking about climate change in this province.

 This community-based collaborative initiative has left a lasting legacy by training 75 local organisations to conduct their own research with their own audiences, using our peer-reviewed Narrative Workshop methodology.

 Listen to reflections about the Alberta Narratives Project from some of our collaborators below.

 The Alberta Narratives Project is part of the Global Narratives Project, a collaborative initiative to train national and regional partners to test and develop climate change change communications that speak to their shared values and identity.
 The project methodology was piloted in India and will begin in Lebanon in the near future.